 Exposure to Asbestos?
 Call the Attorneys at the Ken Nunn Law Office Today

-If you have been exposed to asbestos fibers because of your job, there is a chance you may become a victim of mesothelioma.
+If you have been exposed to asbestos fibers because of your job, there is a chance you may become diagnosed with mesothelioma.
 Mesothelioma is a form of cancer that is caused only by asbestos exposure.
 Mesothelioma affects a thin membrane known as the mesothelium that surrounds many of the body’s vital organs.
 Mesothelioma generally affects the areas around the lungs (pleural mesothelioma), the heart (pericardial mesothelioma), around reproductive organs (mesothelioma of the tunica vaginalis) and the abdomen (peritoneal mesothelioma).

 If you believe that you have suffered an injury due to asbestos exposure in Indiana, then you need to contact me, Ken Nunn, immediately at 1-800-CALL-KEN or GET HELP NOW! through our online form.
 My mesothelioma lawyers in Bloomington and Indianapolis know how important your case is and our phones are answered 24 hours a day/7 days a week.
 You don’t have to lose one more night of sleep worrying about your future.
 I will work hard to help you win your mesothelioma claim so that you and your surviving loved ones will receive the money settlement you deserve.